jingyi-cui/jingyi-cui.github.io/content/_index.md

 </figure>

 Welcome!
 I’m a fourth-year Economics PhD candidate at Yale University.
-I use tools from Industrial Organization to study international labor topics.
-My projects use proprietary data from industry partners.

-One strand of my research focuses on the design of online labor platforms.
-These platforms grew rapidly in the last two decades to match international workers and firms to work on service tasks.

-The other strand of my research is about more long-term employment relationships between international remote workers and their firms, including formal employer-employee relationships.
+I study information frictions in digital labor markets.
+In addition, I'm interested in the globalization of labor markets through remote work.

 Email me at jingyi [dot] cui [at] yale [dot] edu